thejsway/thejsway/manuscript/chapter24.md

 ![Execution result](images/chapter24-07.png)

+!!! tip

-T> Use the [moment documentation](https://momentjs.com/docs/) to discover how to use this package.
+    Use the [moment documentation](https://momentjs.com/docs/) to discover how to use this package.